-Many cobra plant sites are also known to be located on or
+Many sites are also known to be located

-The soils in these habitats are acid and poor
+(which may be toxic to plants).
+The soils in these habitats are acid and poor in

-in nutrition, in general conformity with other carnivorous plant habitats.
+nutrition, in general conformity with other carnivorous plant habitats.
+These

 plants can be seen almost at the sea level along the

 Oregon coast (south of the city of Florence).
 The plants seem to be tolerant to this climatic

 variation (Juniper, et al. 1989).

 As for accompanying carnivorous plants, cobra plants are